NadavSc/Explainable-Super-Resolution/README.md

 ### Test

-First, download the pre-trained SRResBNN model [here](https://drive.google.com/file/d/1Mx7QX_c4f898NV8IzDBpa6hOzDRD2AaG/view?usp=sharing).
+Before running the test code, make sure your dataset structure is the same as mentioned in the Data section.

-Make sure the configuration in test.sh are the same as:
+To test the pre-trained SRResBNN model, make sure the configuration in test.sh is the same as:

     python main.py --model 'srresbnn' \
                    --model_type 'srresnet' \